Table of Contents

 You’ll want them to have been tested for worms and a health check before picking them up.

 Look for a breeder who is upfront about any health issues about the breed.
 As we all know, there’s genetics in all breeds, the same as there is with humans.

 Look for a health check on the parents to help protect yourself from sick puppies.

-Look for a breeder who is open and willing to answer all of you questions about the pups, parents, grandparents, living conditions, and who are willing to educate you on the breed and their genetic conditions
+Look for a breeder who is open and willing to answer all of your questions about the pups, parents, grandparents, living conditions and who are willing to educate you on the breed and their genetic conditions.

 Where to Find Labrador Retrievers for Sale

 The Labrador Retriever Club, Inc. offers information and breeder and rescue referrals for the heavy-set Labradors preferred by show breeders in the United States and the United Kingdom.